Rebecca Chen

 During my BSc degree in Animal Behaviour, I studied a free-ranging population of tamarin monkeys in the Peruvian Amazon with Field Projects International, after which I wrote my BSc thesis on the relationship between breeding status and feeding behaviour in these New-World monkeys.
 In the following field season, I managed the Sensory Ecology team on various projects that investigated the role of olfactory communication in dispersal.

-Since working with the unique population of feral chickens on Kauai, Hawaii, with the Wright lab for my MSc thesis, my interest in genomic-based approaches to address questions in evolutionary biology has exponentially grown.
+Since working with the unique population of feral chickens on Kauai, Hawaii, with the Wright lab for my MSc thesis, my interest in genomic-based approaches to address questions in evolutionary biology had exponentially grown.
 Whereas my MSc thesis focused on the behavioural changes as a consequence of feralization, working within a behavioural genetics lab inspired me to learn more about the proximate mechanisms that are responsible for phenotypic variation.

 After assisting genome wide association studies at the Wright Lab to understand inter- and intra-individual behavioural variation of the feral chickens, I further developed my interests in genomics, epigenetics and bioinformatics during my Recent Graduate Erasmus internship at the Netherlands Institute for Ecology.
 Here, I worked on the intergenerational effects on DNA methylation in the great tit (Parus major).